Thomas Attwood Walmisley: Life and career

-Walmisley was organist of Croydon Parish Church in 1830 before becoming organist at Trinity College, Cambridge in 1833, and there he soon became prominent by his anthems and other compositions.
-He was simultaneously organist for the Choir of St John's College, Cambridge.
-He not only took the degrees of Mus.Bac. and Mus.Doc. but also graduated at Jesus College as BA and MA.
+Walmisley was organist of Croydon Parish Church in 1830 before becoming organist at Trinity College, Cambridge in 1833.
+There, he soon became prominent through his anthems and other compositions.
+He was simultaneously the organist for the Choir of St John's College, Cambridge.
+He not only earned the degrees of Mus.Bac. and Mus.Doc. but also graduated from Jesus College as BA and MA.

 In 1836, Walmisley was made Professor of Music at Cambridge.
 His Cathedral Music was edited after his death by his father.

 Walmisley died in 1856 and is buried in the churchyard of St Andrew's Church, Fairlight, East Sussex.

 Compositions

-Walmisley is remembered chiefly for his Magnificat and Nunc dimittis in D minor, which have a place in the Anglican choral repertoire.
-He also composed numerous Anglican chants still in general use.
+Walmisley is remembered chiefly for his Magnificat and Nunc dimittis in D minor, which hold a significant place in the Anglican choral repertoire.
+He also composed numerous Anglican chants that are still in general use.